LeaderPortfolio

 Philanthropy

-Blankfein and his wife, Laura, have been active in philanthropy, establishing the Lloyd and Laura Blankfein Foundation in 1989.
-Their foundation has supported various causes, including education, medical research, and Jewish organizations.
-From 2000 to 2009, Blankfein personally donated $11 million to charitable organizations.
+Blankfein and his wife, Laura, established the Lloyd and Laura Blankfein Foundation in 1989.
+He has been involved in various philanthropic initiatives, including the 10,000 Small Businesses program.
+From 2000 to 2009, the Blankfein Foundation donated an average of $1.3 million annually to various organizations.

 Career Timeline